apt-get install w3m w3m-img

 # w3m www.google.com

-Do you guys use gmail?
-The cool thing is that you can access your gmail account directly from the terminal via the w3m tool.
+Another cool thing is that, you can access your Gmail account directly from the terminal via the w3m tool.

 # w3m www.linoxide.com